Operations Analytics

 Housing planners should expect the most affordable rental stocks to jump 5% in price after floods, a causal national analysis shows.

 Mark Brennan, Tanaya Srini, Justin Steil.
 2024.
 “High and dry: rents after disasters.”
 Urban Affairs Review.
-[This is open-access; download it free here.]

 Capacity planners in ambulance services should prepare for a jump in demand for care six days after citywide cases of COVID spike.

-Justin Steil, Sophia Dyer, Laura Segal, Erin Serino, and James Salvia.
+Mark Brennan, Justin Steil, Sophia Dyer, Laura Segal, Erin Serino, and James Salvia.
 2022.
 “Policy-relevant indicators of COVID-19 patient encounters in an urban ambulance system.”
 Journal of Urban Health.
 100, 11-15.
-[This is open-access; download it free here.]

 Housing planners appear to grow their low-income rental inventory after floods–and this happens mostly out of floodplains–according to a causal analysis of nationwide data.